-- 4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements. - 4.2 When considering the appropriate sanctions and controls in this matter, the SRA has taken into account the admissions made by the firm and the following mitigation: - a.
-The firm has admitted its failings. - b.
-The firm acted to rectify the non-compliance and is now compliant with the MLRs 2017. - c.
-The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigations teams. - 4.3 The SRA considers that a fine is the appropriate outcome because: - a.
-The conduct showed a disregard towards statutory and regulatory obligations and had the potential to cause harm, by facilitating dubious transactions that could have led to money laundering (and/or terrorist financing).
-This could have been avoided had the firm established adequate AML documentation and controls. - b.
+4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements.

+4.2 When considering the appropriate sanctions and controls in this matter, the SRA has taken into account the admissions made by the firm and the following mitigation:

+- a.
+The firm took steps to rectify its failings, is now compliant with the MLRs 2017. - b.
+At the time of the inspection, the firm's FWRA, and client and matter risk assessment (CMRA) were found to be compliant with the MLRs 2017, so there was a lower exposure to ongoing risks. - c.
+The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigation teams. - d. d.
+The firm has admitted the breaches listed above at the earliest opportunity and was remorseful of its actions. - 4.3 The SRA considers that a fine is the appropriate outcome because:

+- a.
+The conduct showed a disregard for statutory and regulatory obligations and had the potential to cause harm, by acting in conveyancing matters without a compliant AML control environment in place, that could have led to money laundering (and/or terrorist financing).
+This could have been avoided had the firm had a compliant AML control environment in place, and ensured its PCPs were updated and maintained, and implemented by staff at all levels at the firm.
+From the information the SRA has seen during its investigation, there is no evidence to suggest that actual harm or money laundering has taken place. - b.
 It was incumbent on the firm to meet the requirements set out in the MLRs 2017.
 The firm failed to do so.
 The public would expect a firm of solicitors to comply with its legal and regulatory obligations, to protect against these risks as a bare minimum. - c.
-The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules. - 4.4 Rule 4.1 of the Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
+The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules.

+4.4 Rule 4.1 of the Regulatory and Disciplinary Procedure Rules states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
 There is nothing within this Agreement which conflicts with Rule 4.1 of the Regulatory and Disciplinary Rules and on that basis, a financial penalty is appropriate.